euclio/vimrc/README.md

 #Set Up
 First, I initialized a git repository in the `~/.vim/` folder.
-Then, I moved my old `.vimrc into the `.vim` folder and created a symbolic link from the dotfile in the home directory to the one in the repository.
-With the following
+Then, I moved my old `.vimrc into the `.vim` folder and created a symbolic link from the dotfile in the home directory to the one in the repository with the following
 commands:

     cd